 Probation violations can carry severe consequences in Texas but don’t always result in a one-way ticket to prison.
-Even when a motion to revoke probation or motion to adjudicate has been filed, the possibilities range from reinstatement on probation or deferred adjudication, to a sanction, to a treatment program, to revocation or adjudication and prison time.
+When a probationer fails to comply with the conditions of deferred adjudication or straight probation, their probation officer may decide to give them a warning, ask for sanctions, or seek to revoke their probation.
+Even when a motion to revoke probation or motion to adjudicate has been filed, the possibilities range from reinstatement, to a sanction, to a treatment program, to revocation or adjudication and prison time.

 The outcome depends on the arguments made by your attorney, your history while on probation, the basis for the motion, and the evidence presented to the court.
 It also depends on the level of infraction.
 For example, missing a meeting with your probation officer due to car trouble may result in a sanction and a weekend in jail, whereas picking up a new offense will likely put your freedom in jeopardy.
 There’s not a one-size-fits-all approach, but one thing is for sure: serious or repeated probation violations will not go unnoticed.

 If you are facing a probation violation, contact a Fort Worth probation revocation lawyer at our firm for assistance.
-Our team of tenacious attorneys will review the circumstances and explain the potential ramifications.
+Our team of experienced attorneys will review the circumstances and explain the potential ramifications.

 Generally speaking, probation violations occur when an individual fails to follow the terms and conditions set out by the court.
 Common violations include:

 If a person is on straight probation, and the probation officer believes that the probationer has violated conditions of probation, the motion that the probation officers files with the court through the prosecutor is called a “Motion to Revoke.”
 This brings the allegations of the violations to the attention of the court.
 Once a motion is presented to the judge, a warrant will be issued to arrest the probationer and put them in custody for a resolution of the matter.